Diversity, Equity, and Inclusion Training for Faculty and Staff

 We look forward to furthering our learning commitment toward diversity, equity, and inclusion, which will help us continue to build a more just and equitable culture at Illinois Tech.

-We appreciate your engagement and compliance with completing all 10 modules as soon as possible and no later than April 30.
+We appreciate your engagement and compliance with completing all 10 modules as soon as possible once you receive your invitation and no later than four months after you are added.
 Please note that we will be sending out regular reminders for this important training.

 Thank you for your participation!

-Vice President of Human Resources and Talent Management and Chief People Officer
+Interim Vice President, Human Resources and Talent Management